Dogpatch: Li'l Abner comic strip

 Mail was very slow, with the ancient, white-bearded postmaster and his creaky jackass mount (Young Eddie McSkonk and U.S. Mule) often feeling too stressed to deliver the cobweb-covered sacks of timeworn letters marked "Rush" at the Dogpatch Express post office.
 Dogpatch's various feature attractions also included Kissin' Rock (handy to Suicide Cliff), the Jubilation T. Cornpone memorial statue, and Dogpatch Airlines, with decrepit World War I aviator Cap'n Eddie Ricketyback, proprietor (a pun on Eddie Rickenbacker).

 Theme park

-In 1967, Al Capp licensed and had an interest in an 800 acre $35 million theme park called Dogpatch USA in Marble Falls near Harrison, Arkansas, based on the comic strip's setting and featuring a trout farm, buggy and horseback rides, entertainment by characters from the Li’l Abner comic strip, and eventually amusement rides.
+In 1967, Al Capp licensed and had an interest in an 800 acre $35 million theme park called Dogpatch USA in Marble Falls near Harrison, Arkansas, based on the comic strip's setting and featuring a trout farm, carriage and horseback rides, entertainment by characters from the Li'l Abner comic strip, and eventually amusement rides.
 Opening in 1968, the park had 300,000 visitors in its first year.

 The park closed in 1993 due to mismanagement and financial debt.
 It had been scheduled to reopen as Heritage USA Ozarks Resort in 2020, but in 2020 it was sold to Bass Pro Shops founder Johnny Morris for $1.12 million, to become "a nature experience for future generations to enjoy."
-Morris is reportedly interested in “restoration of the large natural spring and bringing back to life the renowned trout hatchery and many future fishing opportunities."
+Morris is reportedly interested in "restoration of the large natural spring and bringing back to life the renowned trout hatchery and many future fishing opportunities."